Culann's Hounds: Origins

 The name Culann's Hounds derives from the Irish folk story of Cuchulainn, a great Irish hero chronicled in the Tain.
 Cuchulainn, meaning the Hound of Culann, earned his name after killing (in self-defense) a fierce guard dog owned by the blacksmith Culann.
 The boy repaid the smith by guarding his house until a new dog could be raised.

 Culann's Hounds played their first public gig in spring of 1999 at the Blackthorn Tavern in San Francisco.
 Though initially sparsely attended, the up-tempo music attracted a crowd, establishing a tradition of Sunday afternoon gigs, sometimes called the Hounds' Sunday Beer Social.
 Culann's Hounds' popularity grew and in 2001 they recorded and released their first, eponymously titled album.
 Their second album, Year of the Dog, was released March 17, 2006 (St. Patrick's Day) at the Great American Music Hall.
 The Hounds headlined the show; Quin and the Earl Brothers opened.
 The Hounds have returned to headline the Great American Music hall for St. Patrick's Day each year from 2007 to the present.

-The Hounds have toured in the United States and Europe, playing concerts and festivals with numerous top shelf acts from various genres, and every Irish band of note.
+The Hounds have toured in the United States and Europe, playing concerts and festivals with acts from various genres.

 The Hounds are preparing material for a new album, which will feature more of their original compositions.
 Some of these tracks were released in 2007 (The House of Faith Session) and 2008 (One for the Road), though the latter is composed almost entirely of traditional songs.